Huntthee/TheDesertWhale/README.md

 - [x] Update to a Formspree form for contact/order form :pencil:
 - [ ] Integrate some fancy/subtle animations such as progress bars :heavy_check_mark:
 - [ ] Host images on MongoDB to make GitHub repo public.
-- [ ] Turn plain HTML site into React site.
+- [ ] Turn plain HTML site into a more Reacty site.

 ---